 Spending limit: $4,000 of purchases per day

-The Canada Post Prepaid Rechargeable Mastercard is ideal for use while traveling or for everyday online or in store purchases.
+The Canada Post Prepaid Rechargeable Mastercard is ideal for use while travelling or for everyday online and in-store purchases.
 You can acquire it from any Canada Post office and it is accessible without having to provide credit history or banking information.
 This card keeps your money safe with chip protection and a PIN that is independent from your bank account.
 You can load funds to the card and use them immediately.
-This Mastercard is perfect for shopping on US and international websites in local currencies seeing as it lets you choose between seven different currencies.
+This Mastercard is perfect for shopping on US and international websites in local currencies seeing as it lets you choose between seven different currencies: Canadian dollars, US dollars, euros, British pounds, Japanese yen, Australian dollars, and Mexican peso.

 The Vanilla Prepaid Visa and Mastercard